 A. You will need Editing Teacher access to both courses.

-In the destination course, with Editing On:
+In the destination course:

 - Search for or choose the course you wish take the material from and select the relevant radio button